ncp38/cs241-f24/projects/proj4/index.md

 Steps for writing the program:

-- You should write `processFile` first.
+- You **must** write `processFile` first.
 This function takes the name of a file of movie reviews, the map of word frequencies, and the map of each word's total score.
 This function opens the file of movie reviews, reads them in, and updates the two maps so that at the end, we have the frequency of every word and its total score.